anomaly/prestans-docs/source/closure.rst

 The client has three important parts:

-* Request Manager provided by ``prestans.rest.json.Client``, this queues, manages, cancels requests and is resposible for firing callbacks on success and failure.
+* Request Manager provided by ``prestans.rest.json.Client``, this queues, manages, cancels requests and is responsible for firing callbacks on success and failure.
 Your application lodges all API call requests with an instance of ``prestans.rest.json.Client``.
 It's designed to be shared by your entire application.
 * Request provided by ``prestans.rest.json.Request`` is a formalised request that can be passed to a Request Manager.
-The Request constructor accepts a JSON payload with configuration information, this includs partial URL schemes, parameters, optionaly a body and a format for the response.
+The Request constructor accepts a JSON payload with configuration information, this includs partial URL schemes, parameters, optional body and a format for the response.
 The Request Manager uses the responses format to parse the server response.
 * Response provided by ``prestans.rest.json.Response`` encapsulates a server response.
 It also contains a parsed copy of the server response expressed using prestans types.

 The general idea is: